Story

 May/June 1988 | Volume 39, Issue 4

-In October 1941 Clare Boothe Luce, the playwright, journalist, politician, and wife of the magazine tycoon Henry Luce, had dinner with half a dozen army officers in their quarters on top of an ancient Spanish fort beside the harbor of Manila.
+In October 1941, Clare Boothe Luce, the playwright, journalist, politician, and wife of the magazine tycoon Henry Luce, had dinner with half a dozen army officers in their quarters on top of an ancient Spanish fort beside the harbor of Manila.
 The main topic of conversation was the threat of war with Japan.
-Everyone assumed that if hostilities began, the Philippines would be target No. 1 of the Japanese war machine.
+Everyone assumed that, if hostilities began, the Philippines would be target No. 1 of the Japanese war machine.

-Col. Charles A. Willoughby, who would go on to glory of sorts as one of Douglas MacArthur’s most devoted staff officers, drew a map of Luzon on the tablecloth and traced arrows at Lingayen Gulf and Polillo Bight pointing toward Manila.
+Colonel Charles A. Willoughby, who would go on to glory of sorts as one of Douglas MacArthur’s most devoted staff officers, drew a map of Luzon on the tablecloth and traced arrows at Lingayen Gulf and Polillo Bight pointing toward Manila.
 “The main attacks will probably come here,” he said.

 “You’re not giving away military secrets?”
 Mrs. Luce asked.